grahamgower/demes-slim/README.md

     by the scaling factor (where relevant).

   `burn_in` --- The amount of time (in units of N generations) that will
-    be used at the start of the simulation to generate initial variation and genealogy in the root subpopulation(s).
+    be used at the start of the simulation to generate the initial variation and genealogy in the root subpopulation(s).

 ---